Vinicius-LopesLeite/TuntsChallenge/README.md

 # Tunts Challenge

 ## This is my PHP code for the Tunts Challenge to the Intership vacancy
 ## This code uses PHP/Composer/GoogleSheets API

-This is thevlink for the GoggleSheet document: https://docs.google.com/spreadsheets/d/1ZDTIani5q4yqeKYfwSsL8_xcm3uaxoR9m-zdhekROAg/edit?usp=sharing
+This is the link for the GoggleSheet document: https://docs.google.com/spreadsheets/d/1ZDTIani5q4yqeKYfwSsL8_xcm3uaxoR9m-zdhekROAg/edit?usp=sharing

 Follow the next steps to sucessfully execute the program